The-Academic-Observatory/oaebu-workflows/docs/oaebu_project/user_guides/overview_db.md

     :width: 200
 ```

-For the OAeBU pilot, data sources of usage data cover different time periods.
+For the pilot project, data sources of usage data cover different time periods.
 For example, the University of Michigan Press has data sources for the following time periods:
 * Usage data is from September 2020 for Google Books
 * Usage data is from January 2018 onwards for JSTOR
 * Usage data is from January 2018 to March 2020 for OAPEN (Counter 4), and from April 2020 for OAPEN (Counter 5)